Innovative browser vendors and developers provide ways that make

 Note: a variation on this method is a Yandex extension, which provides the icon in the address bar rather than the chrome.

-Opera and iCab provide context menu functionality natively.
-Longdesc Firefox Extension provides a context menu.
+iCab, Opera 1010b1 to Blink, and as of Mozilla 25 FireFox all have native support via the image context menu.
+Support for prior versions of Mozilla is suppiled via Longdesc Firefox Extension.
 A Chrome plugin by Chris Kennish highlights and provides right-click access to image long descriptions.
 IE can be configured to add context menu.
 In addition iCab provides users a visual clue by changing cursors from a standard cursor to a special contextual-menu cursor upon encountering an image with a long description.

 A user agent could allow users to navigate browsing contexts to the resource, or replace images with their long text alternatives according to user preference.